capitalbr/Filter_Search/README.md

 * Step 3:  npm run devs (in root);

 # Description
-This app sends a request over the internet to receive a list of student information.
-Once received, it populates a list with the data and can be filtered by student name as well as a tag.
-Upon clicking the plus button to the right of each list item an expandable list will appear below the students info along with an input field to add tags to more selectively filter the list.
+This app sends a request over the internet to receive a list of Technologies from the Microsoft Azure Bing News Search API.
+Once received, it populates a list with the data and can be filtered by the article providers name as well as a tag.
+Upon clicking the plus button to the right of each list item an expandable list will appear below the article description along with an input field to add tags to more selectively filter the list.

 # Project Team